lilyball/textmate-bundles/Bundles/R.tmbundle/Support/lib/help.markdown

 	By pressing SHIFT while dragging it inserts the absolute file path.

-# Shell Variables
+# TextMate Shell Variables

-## R&#95;AUTOCOMPLETE
+## TM&#95;R&#95;AUTOCOMPLETE

 As default TextMate displays an inline menu if there is only one suggestion found in order to give you an hint for the required library.
-You can force TextMate to complete it without displaying that menu by setting the shell variable `R_AUTOCOMPLETE` to `1`.
+You can force TextMate to complete it without displaying that menu by setting the shell variable `TM_R_AUTOCOMPLETE` to `1`.
 See also [Completion…](#sect_2.5).

+## TM&#95;R&#95;SHOW&#95;ALWAYS&#95;HELPSEARCH

+As default `Show R Help for actual Word` opens a single window without a search field if the actual word matches one keyword.
+To avoid this set that shell variable to “1”.

 ## TM&#95;RMATE&#95;OUTPUT&#95;FONT